 Through traditional archival and oral histories as well as cutting-edge archaeological research, our researchers are extending the boundaries of existing knowledge and redefining what we understand by ‘heritage’.
 Our use of digital tools and archives is broadening research of, and engagement with, a range of subjects across the humanities and sciences.

-Researchers at the University of Liverpool are now tapping into the power of music, opening up new opportunities for it to enrich our lives.
+Our researchers are tapping into music’s ability to help us tune into history, culture and memory opening up new opportunities for it to enrich our lives.

 The Sisters of Mersey

 Championing post-war architectural heritage

 Our researchers are contributing to the preservation of iconic Brutalist buildings including Preston Bus Station.

 Professor Georgina Endfield with colleagues at the Universities of Liverpool, Aberystwyth, Glasgow and Nottingham use historical records and oral history approaches to explore how people have understood, been affected by and have responded to climate variability and extreme events through time.
 The project is funded by AHRC and the TEMPEST is one of the outputs of the project.

 Our partnership with Tate Liverpool provides new and exciting opportunities for staff and students to educate, collaborate and to engage the public with our research.

 Our museums and archives